 \subsection{Feature Selection with Group Feature Structures}

-In many real-world applications, features exhibit group structures.
-One of the most common examples is that in multifactor analysis-of-variance (ANOVA), each factor is associated with several groups and can be expressed by a set of dummy features~\citep{yuan2006model}.
-Some other examples include different frequency bands represented as groups in signal processing~\citep{mcauley2005subband} and genes with similar functionalities acting as groups in bioinformatics~\citep{ma2007supervised}.
-Therefore, when performing feature selection, it is more appealing to explicitly take into consideration the group structure among features.
+First, features could exhibit group structures.
+One of the most common examples is that in multifactor analysis-of-variance (ANOVA), each factor is associated with several groups and can be expressed by a set of dummy features~\cite{yuan2006model}.
+Some other examples include different frequency bands represented as groups in signal processing~\cite{mcauley2005subband} and genes with similar functionalities acting as groups in bioinformatics~\cite{ma2007supervised}.
+Therefore, when performing feature selection, it is more appealing to model the group structure explicitly.